ryan-osleeb/MSDS460-Assignment1-DietProblem/README.md

 text files include the code output for each model generated.

-image files are included when necessary to show food labels.
+image files are included when necessary to show food labels if the ingredient is a packaged food. otherwise, the nutrition breakdown is included in the excel file mentioned above.